zopefoundation/bobo/bobo/README.txt

 0.2.2 (unreleased)
 ------------------

+Bugs fixed:

+- An intended optmization to cache resource decorator computations didn't work, making request handling slower than it should have been.

+- URLs were sometimes treated as if they had extra slashes when traversing subroutes.

-BugFix: boboserver.File must explicitly open files in binary mode, which is not the default on Windows.
+- boboserver.File must explicitly open files in binary mode, which is not the default on Windows.

 0.2.1 2009-06-16
 ----------------